Secondary Maths Subject Leaders Community

 Subject leaders will:

-• have opportunities to work collaboratively with their peers, building an ongoing learning culture and fostering wider professional relationships.
+• have regular opportunities to work collaboratively with their peers, building an ongoing learning culture and fostering wider professional relationships.

 This project is fully funded by the Maths Hubs Programme so is free to participating schools.